GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGISocketPrefix.rst

 permissions to access the directory to be able to connect to the sockets.

 When this occurs, a '503 Service Temporarily Unavailable' error response would be received by the client.
+The Apache error log will contain a message tagged with mod_wsgi error code ``WSGI0117``, indicating the Apache user lacks permission to reach the socket directory (the EACCES case).
+See :doc:`../error-reference` for the full text of the message.

 To resolve the problem, the WSGISocketPrefix directive should be defined to point at an alternate location.
 The value may be a location relative to the Apache root directory, or an absolute path.

 On systems which restrict access to the standard Apache runtime directory, they normally provide an alternate directory for placing sockets and lock